qing3962/password-protection/README.md

 In Obsidian for Windows, a Password Protection Button locates on the left-bar.
 Click on it to execute protecting or unprotecting action.

+## New feature

+- version: 1.1.12 (8/16/2023)

+1. Add the interval setting of Auto-open password protection.
+If you set a value greater than 0, when time elapse certain minutes from last closed protection or last opened a protected file，the password verify box will pop up again as soon as you open a new protected file.

+2. Add the switch setting of prohibit close password verify box, this will provide more protection.
+If you enable the setting option, the password verify box wouldn’t be able to be closed as soon as it pop up, unless you type right password.
+Caution: If the protected folder you set is root path (/),  and you forgot your password, you may not be able to enter the Obsidian, because in this case, when the Obsidian launching, a password verification box will pop up and cannot be directly closed.

 ## The systems have been tested:

 I have tested the plugin on Windows and iOS (iPhone、iPad) with Obsidian in 2023.5.